Human Error Data Breach Claims

 To be entitled to claim, you must show that a data breach, involving information that could identify you, caused you to suffer in some way.
 This could include the fact that you lost money or that you were made ill with distress, anxiety or other psychological injuries.
 You will also need to prove that the organisation that should have been protecting your data failed to follow the correct steps to protect this information.

-If you would like to discuss starting a compensation claim for a data breach caused by human error, we’re ready to listen.
+Though we cannot provide a data breach compensation template letter, if you would like to discuss starting a compensation claim for a data breach caused by human error, we’re ready to listen.
 Our advisors review cases on a no-obligation basis and offer free legal advice.
 If your claim is strong enough, one of our data breach solicitors might decide to represent you.
 If they do, they will provide a No Win No Fee service.

 To speak to our advisers about human error data breach claims, you can call us on 0800 073 8804.
 Or you can contact us online using our claim form or our live chat service.
 If you’d like to read about human error data breach examples before contacting us, please continue reading.